-A local institute’s annual dinner provides an opportunity for an institute to celebrate its achievements over the last year, engage with members and local companies, and promote what the institute is all about to the wider business community.
+A local institute’s annual dinner provides an opportunity for an institute to celebrate its achievements over the last year, engage with members and local companies, and promote the local institutes key objectives.

-The key organiser of this event is the institute's Dinner Secretary - they will arrange the venue, menu and manage the budget as well as decide upon the format of the evening, along with the President and council.
+The key organiser of this event is the institute's Dinner Secretary - who will arrange the operational aspect of the evening, along with the President and wider council.

-One of the key responsibilities of the local institute President is to host the evening in conjunction with the Master of Ceremonies, to meet and greet guests, introduce the top table and give a formal speech that is normally based on the institute’s key objectives and successes.
+One of the key responsibilities of the local institute President is to host the evening, to meet and greet guests, introduce the top table, and give a formal speech that is normally based on the institute’s key objectives and successes.

-Most annual dinners follow a trusted running order, but the entertainment and speakers are the choice of each individual institute – just make sure they are suitable for your audience.
-It is your responsibility to undertake due diligence in relation to inclusion, equality and diversity.
+Most annual dinners follow a trusted running order, but the key speakers and entertainment are the choice of each individual institute – just make sure they are suitable for your audience.
+It is your responsibility to undertake due diligence, in relation to inclusion, equality, and diversity.

 Remember, your annual dinner should be a self-funding event, with an exemplar dinner being one which breaks even or turns a small profit.